Battery Energy Storage System

 The Next Wave of AI Growth — Power Flexibility and BESS

-Market Overview: A US$1.5 Trillion Thematic Shift
+A US$1.5 Trillion Thematic Shift

 Evolution of Investment Trends: AI power demand has catalyzed a rapid re-rating of the global power value chain, creating over US$1.5 trillion in market value in the past two years.